John-Rivero/Data-Analyst-Portfolio/Coutries' Yearly GDP 1960-2021/README.md

 Data Source: 61 years (1960 to 2021) from [The World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)

 The dataset has 1 CSV file, 66 Columns, and 271 Rows.

+## 2. Process

+Examine the data and remove items that are not an actual country under the columns, country_name and country_code.